fabianfv/Rockets-TS/readme.md

 $ npm run tsc-watch
 ```

-To can transpile TS code to JS manually by doing:
+You can transpile TS code to JS manually by doing:

 ```
 $ npm run tsc